mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 - set of registers available for the developer,
 - rules for handling threads and interrupts.

+The various types of instruction sets include the following:
+- **Complex instruction set computer** - CISC processors have an additional microcode or microprogramming layer where instructions act as small programs.
+A single instruction can initiate multiple actions by the computer, such as a single add command launching multiple memory access load and store instructions.
+- **Reduced instruction set computer** - RISC
+- **Enhancement instruction sets**.
+These instruction types are more familiar because they are often used in marketing CPUs.
+Examples of this go back to the 166-megahertz Intel Pentium with MultiMedia Extensions (MMX) technologies.
+It was introduced in 1996 and marketed with enhanced (pol. *wzmocniony*) Intel CPU multimedia performance.
+MMX refers to the extended instruction set.

 ### 2.2 Operations of the Computer <a name="21"></a>